MichaelsPlayground/My-articles-on-Medium.com/README.md

 - **Firebase tutorial for an Android app (Java)**: will follow soon
 - **Firebase tutorial for a Web app (Javascript)**: will follow soon

+## Several articles

+- **Secure your device with ASCON, the new encryption standard for small devices (Java)**: https://medium.com/@androidcrypto/secure-your-device-with-ascon-the-new-encryption-standard-for-small-devices-java-ccb5447489c6

 last updated: March 19th 2024 13:00